kujenga/website/content/blog/go-mlp.md

 how do we actually go about finding what that landscape actually looks like and which direction moves us down the hill?

-All the feed-forward process implementation we have looked at so far gives us is our current point location in the loss landscape, no sense of what the slope of that point is.
-This is where derivatives come into play, allowing us to compute a closed form solution for the slope of the point, and thus a way to updating the weights for a given set of errors.
+All the implementation we have looked at so far gives us is our current point location in the loss landscape, no sense of what the slope is at that location.
+Finding that slope is where [derivatives][partialDeriv] come into play, allowing us to compute a closed form solution for the slope of the current point, and thus a way to updating the weights for a given set of errors.

-To capture all of our formulas in one place, here are the three equations that will be differentiated, representing the forward-propagation implementation steps we walked through above.
+To capture all of our formulas that will be involved here in one place, here are the three equations that will be differentiated, representing a mathematical form of the forward-propagation implementation steps we walked through above.

 <!-- LaTeX rendered by MathJax -->
 <div>